eseverett/CXLS_Interlocks_Docs/source/index.rst

 Ionzing Radiation Hazards
 -------------------------

-In the CXLS linear accerator, the relativistic electrons can interact with materials of beampipes and LINACs.
+In the CXLS linear accelerator, the relativistic electrons can interact with materials of beam pipes and LINACs.
-These interactions are Columb forces between the relativistic electrons and atomic nuclei within these materials where the electron experiences negative acceleration and releases a high energy photon, gamma radiation.
+These interactions are Coulomb forces between the relativistic electrons and atomic nuclei within these materials where the electron experiences negative acceleration and releases a high energy photon, gamma radiation.
 This process is known as Bremsstrahlung.
 These emitted gamma rays can then interact with nuclei and through the process of photodisintegration neutron radiation is produced.
-Because of the high radiation feilds generated in Vault-1, this area is off limits during operations.
+Because of the high radiation felids generated in Vault-1, this area is off limits during operations.
 As well, when x-rays are enabled into Hutch-1, this area is also off limits.

 Laser Hazards